Bees

 -

-Honey Bees - Social bees that live in large colonies and produce honey.
-Golden-brown with darker stripes.
+Honey Bees: Social bees that live in large colonies and produce honey.
+They are golden-brown with darker stripes.

 -

-Bumble Bees - Large, fuzzy bees with bold black and yellow bands.
-Nest in ground cavities.
+Bumble Bees: Large, fuzzy bees with bold black and yellow bands.
+They nest in ground cavities.

 -